O'Hare International Airport: Expansion

-In 2018 the city and airlines committed to Phase I of a new Terminal Area Plan dubbed O'Hare 21.
-The plan is to build two all-new satellite concourses to the southwest of Concourse C, and to expand Terminals 2 and 5 with additional gates, lounges, and updates to operations all over the airport.
-(Terminal 5 will have ten new gates in addition to its expanded facilities, plus two additional gates to each accommodate an Airbus A380.)
+In 2018, the city and airlines committed to Phase I of a new Terminal Area Plan dubbed O'Hare 21.
+The plan calls for two all-new satellite concourses to the southwest of Concourse C, and to expand Terminals 2 and 5 with additional gates, lounges, and updates to operations all over the airport.
+(Terminal 5 has ten new gates in addition to its newly expanded facilities, plus two additional gates to each accommodate an Airbus A380.)
 The expansion will enable same-terminal transfers between international and domestic flights, faster connections, improved facilities and technology for TSA and customs inspections and much larger landside amenities such as shopping and restaurants.
 A principal feature of the plan is the reorganization of the terminal core into an "alliance hub," the first in North America; airside connections and layout will be optimized around airline alliances.
 This will be made possible by the construction of the O'Hare Global Terminal (OGT) where Terminal 2 currently stands.
 The OGT and two new satellite concourses will allow for expansion for both American's and United's international operations as well as easy interchange with their respective Oneworld (American) and Star Alliance (United) partner carriers, eliminating the need to transfer to Terminal 5.